What should I bring/wear?

 Indoor Clothing and Footwear

 - Loose clothing/gym wear is fine to begin with – long trousers are better than shorts for various reasons.
-Once you have achieved your white belt, we expect you to acquire and wear a black Gi.
+We expect you to acquire and wear a black Gi within the first few months of training if possible.

 - We often do grappling techniques which have been known to tear clothing.
 Please don’t wear your favourite t-shirt.
 Having a long-sleeve top of some kind to pop on if we do grappling is always useful to have with you.

 - We don’t train barefoot!
 We usually train in Tabi (split-toed Japanese shoes) but light, outdoor trainers/plimsolls are fine, so long as they’re clean and dry.
-Once you have achieved your white belt, we expect you to acquire and wear black Tabi.
+We expect you to acquire and wear black Tabi within the first few months of training if possible.

 Outdoor Clothing and Footwear